ODJFS says Ohioans filed more than 30,000 jobless claims last week

 COLUMBUS (WCMH) – The Ohio Department of Job and Family Services says Ohioans filed 30,177 initial jobless claims last week.

-According to the Ohio Department of Job and Family Services, that’s 244,038 fewer job claims.
+According to the Ohio Department of Job and Family Services, that’s 244,038 fewer job claims than the peak earlier this year.

 ODJFS says the total number of initial jobless claims filed in Ohio over the last 36 weeks, 1,905,817, was more than the combined total of those filed during the last four years.